Tottori Airport: Road

 Tottori Airport is accessible on the Tottori Bypass (鳥取バイパス) of Japan National Route 9 via two interchanges of the same name: Airport Entrance (空港入口).
 Tottori Prefectural Route 264 serves exclusively as the ground access road to Tottori Airport and is accessible only by the two airport interchanges of the Tottori Bypass.
 Parking, rental car, and taxi services are available at the airport.

 Rail

-Something that is considered extremely rare amongst airports in Japan, Tottori does not have an airport railway station.
+Tottori does not have an airport railway station.
 The nearest station is Tottoridaigaku-mae Station (鳥取大学前駅) on the Sanin Main Line of JR West approximately 2 km from the airport terminal.
 Tottoridaigaku-mae Station is two stops (5.5 km) from Tottori Station, central to the prefectural capital, which is served by both the Sanin Main Line and the Inbi Line.

 Bus service

 Tottori Airport is served by Hinomaru Bus Limited, which offers a connection directly to Tottori Station.

 Hotels

 No hotels are located at Tottori Airport.
 Nearby facilities are in Tottori City.